-Schooling in the area is superb and includes the Howard of Effingham School, Manor House School, St Lawrence Primary School and St Teresa’s in Effingham, the Dawnay School in Great Bookham, St John’s School and Downsend School in Leatherhead, Guildford High School in Guildford, Box Hill School in Mickleham and Ashcombe School in Dorking.
-A few miles distance is the ACS International School, Reeds School, Notre Dame, Parkside and Feltonfleet schools in Cobham, Danes Hill in Oxshott, as well as Claremont Fan Court and Milbourne Lodge schools in Esher.
-Effingham’s mainline rail station is nearby with regular services to London Waterloo (approximately 40-50 minutes), whilst the A3 and M25 motorways are within easy reach, leading to Heathrow and Gatwick airports.
+Schooling in the area is excellent and includes the Howard of Effingham School, Manor House School, St Lawrence Primary School and St Teresa’s in Effingham, the Dawnay School in Great Bookham, St John’s School and Downsend School in Leatherhead, Guildford High School in Guildford, Box Hill School in Mickleham and Ashcombe School in Dorking.
+A few miles distance is the ACS International School, Reeds School, Notre Dame, Parkside and Feltonfleet schools in Cobham.
+Effingham railway station is nearby with regular services to London Waterloo (approximatley 40-50 minutes) whilst the A3 and M25 motorway are within easy reach, leading to central London, Heathrow and Gatwick airports.

 - Leatherhead : 4 miles

 - Epsom : 9 miles

 - Gatwick : 17 miles